What was life like 1000 years ago

 What was clothing like 1000 years ago?

-Linen, leather and wool would be the only options for a peasant.
-Cotton didn’t grow in the country and wasn’t discovered until much later, and the same goes for silk, but linen could be produced from a plant called flax, a long grass like plant that grows very well in Britain.
-Wool is useless against the rain and was mostly used to make linings for clothes of other materials, as well as the smaller wool products like socks and hats.
+Linen, leather, and wool would be the only options for a peasant.
+Cotton didn’t grow in the country and wasn’t discovered until much later, and the same goes for silk, but linen could be produced from a plant called flax, a long grass-like plant that grows very well in Britain.
+Wool is useless against the rain and was mostly used to make linings for clothes of other materials, as well as smaller wool products like socks and hats.
 Leather was most commonly worn to provide warmth or protection, like a leather cloak to protect from the rain or a sleeveless leather jacket to go over a linen shirt.

 (Linen was the most common material by far, and warmth would be provided by layers of thickly woven linen fabric)

 Footwear was always made from leather simply because it had to be.
 It was the only thing strong enough to last for more than a few days and because rubber wasn’t being used in the country yet, it was also the only option.
 The leather would be tanned and boiled to make it as hard as possible before being folded into a sole and stitched together.
 A fabric or leather top covering would be stitched onto the sole to complete the piece, which most of the time was a pair of boots.
-Field work can get messy and anything too low would mean you’d have mud around your toes all day, and these types of jobs aren’t exactly the thing you could risk being off sick from.
+Fieldwork can get messy and anything too low would mean you’d have mud around your toes all day, and these types of jobs aren’t exactly the thing you could risk being off sick from.

 What were the dangers of living 1000 years ago?

 Just about everything would be the simple answer.
 In an age when there’s no such thing as antibiotics or even what we would now consider “actual” medicine, getting any kind of sickness or injury could mean a death sentence.
-If you pulled your back and had to spend a week off work, there would be no welfare or holiday pay you could use to replace the lost money, and missing something as little as a week could mean getting thrown off the lords land or finding yourself agreeing to extend your working hours for the next couple of years.
+If you pulled your back and had to spend a week off work, there would be no welfare or holiday pay you could use to replace the lost money, and missing something as little as a week could mean getting thrown off the lord’s land or finding yourself agreeing to extend your working hours for the next couple of years.

-The British Isles were also separated into over a dozen different kingdoms, each with their own rulers, laws and political disputes.
+The British Isles were also separated into over a dozen different kingdoms, each with their own rulers, laws, and political disputes.
 Wars were not uncommon but weren’t as big as many would think.
 Battles of only a few hundred men would be the extent of a major conflict between kingdoms, and men over the age of 16 would be expected to take up arms and fight for their lord.
-The vikings who lived in and continued to raid the British Isles would also capture people to be sold as slaves, either in Britain or to be taken back to Scandinavia to live a life of hardship on a farm somewhere.
-If you were alive 1000 years ago you’d be absolutely fine as long as you didn’t get sick, injured, had your crops fail, animals die and weren’t forced to fight and die for your lord or get captured as a slave.
-As long as non of these things happened to you, then your life would be lived in the same place working everyday on a farm, right up until the point you died in your late 40s from dysentery.
+The Vikings who lived in and continued to raid the British Isles would also capture people to be sold as slaves, either in Britain or to be taken back to Scandinavia to live a life of hardship on a farm somewhere.
+If you were alive 1000 years ago you’d be absolutely fine as long as you didn’t get sick, or injured, had your crops fail, animals die and weren’t forced to fight and die for your lord or get captured as a slave.
+As long as none of these things happened to you, then your life would be lived in the same place working every day on a farm, right up until the point you died in your late 40s from dysentery.